-These recognitions and the due-diligence process conducted are not indicative of the advisor’s future performance.
+This recognition and the due-diligence process conducted are not indicative of the advisor’s future performance.
 Your experience may vary.
-You are encouraged to conduct your own research to determine if the advisor is right for you.
+As your specific needs and circumstances may vary, you are encouraged to conduct your own due diligence.
 Portfolio performance is not a criterion due to varying client objectives and lack of audited data.
 SHOOK does not receive a fee in exchange for rankings.

 **Based on 10 objective eligibility and evaluation criteria, including a minimum of 5 years as an active credentialed financial professional, favorable regulatory and complaint history, accepts new clients, client retention rates, client assets administered, education, and professional designations.
-2,210 Atlanta wealth managers were considered for the award; 526 (24 percent of candidates) were named 2016 Five Star Wealth Managers.
-(The criteria provided reflects the most recent year for which the advisor received the award.
-The criteria used, the number of wealth managers considered for the award, and the percentage of those who received the award, may vary from year to year.)
+In 2018, 3,248 Atlanta wealth managers were considered for the award; 287 (9 percent of candidates) were named 2018 Five Star Wealth Managers.
 These awards are not indicative of the wealth manager’s future performance.
 Your experiences may vary.
 For more information, please visit. www.fivestarprofessional.com.